Faber Writing Academy News

 Writing a Novel tutors Sophie Cunningham and Emily Bitto told us there are three main factors that make a great application for Writing a Novel…

-2021 Faber Writing Scholarship Winners for Writing a Novel
+Meet the 2021 Faber Scholarship Winners for Writing a Novel

-The Faber Writing Academy is delighted to announce the recipients of our 2021 Writing a Novel scholarships.
+The Faber Writing Academy is delighted to announce the 2021 Faber Writing a Novel scholarship winners and to introduce them to you.

-2020 scholarship winner Sanaz Fotouhi reflects on her experience of Writing a Novel.
+2020 scholarship winner Sanaz Fotouhi reflects on her experience of Writing a Novel and blending motherhood and writing career.

-Gabriella Marie Kelly-Davies, 2020 Writing True Stories scholarship winner on finding her voice.
+Gabriella Marie Kelly-Davies, 2020 Writing True Stories scholarship winner on finding her voice and a course that pushed her into a new writing experience.

-2020 Writing for Children scholarship winner Arty J. Owens reflects.
+2020 Writing for Children scholarship winner Arty J. Owens started her course in a time of change and turmoil.

-Annie de Monchaux, the first person to complete our Author to Author mentoring program, was thrilled.
+Annie de Monchaux, the first person to complete our Author to Author mentoring program, enjoyed a nurturing, inspiring and instructive experience.

-We asked Angela Meyer why it is so important to be able to edit your own work.
+We asked Angela Meyer why it is so important to be able to edit your own work and how you can improve your editorial skills and understanding.

-After more than 20 years of experience in the book industry, Jacinta di Mase started her own literary agency in 2004.
-We asked her to tell us what happened then.
+After more than 20 years in the book industry, Jacinta di Mase started her own literary agency in 2004.
+We asked her to tell us what happened next.

-Towards the latter part of your publishing journey – as editing is well underway – you will be introduced to your Publicist.
-What does this working relationship entail?
+Towards the latter part of your publishing journey you will be introduced to your Publicist.
+Be prepared to tell the story of your story.

 Rebecca Kaiser, Editorial Director, answers: What do book editors do?